 You should get an auto-renewal letter or email from your insurer around 21 to 30 days before your policy expires.
 In that letter or email, they'll tell you your policy is about to expire, so you've got time to go and get a new one if you want to.
 This is called your "auto-renewal window".

 If you don't do anything, your policy will auto-renew as soon as it runs out, leaving you covered as before.

-Dual pricing is when an insurer offers you a really low price for the first year, in the hope that you won’t notice when it auto-renews at a much higher price.
+Dual pricing was when an insurer offered you a really low price for the first year, in the hope that you wouldn't notice when it auto-renewed at a much higher price.

-This price change happens even if you haven’t made any claims or changed your details.
-And that’s because the first year was a discounted price, and then it goes up a more expensive, “normal” price.
+This price change happened even if you hadn't made any claims or changed your details.
+And that's because the first year was treated as a discounted price, before going up to the more expensive "normal" price from the next year.

 If you don't want to stick with your insurer, you can opt out of auto-renewal at any time.
 Just get in touch with them and tell them you don't want to auto-renew when your policy runs out.

 Some insurance companies will ask if you want to opt in or opt out of auto-renewal when you take out your policy, but most of the time you're automatically opted in.

 If your policy is up for renewal and you decide to switch providers, make sure you tell your insurer during the auto-renewal window.
 You might have to give them a call to do it.

 Letting your policy run out is called "lapsing".
 It's different to cancelling your car insurance early.
 It won't affect your no claims bonus, and you won't have to pay a fee to do it.

 While most insurers auto-renew, some don't, so it's best to double check your policy.
 If it doesn't renew, you'll end up without any insurance.
 So make sure there's no gap between your current policy ending and your new one starting.